elixir-error-tracker/error-tracker/README.md

 <a title="Latest release" href="https://hex.pm/packages/error_tracker"><img src="https://img.shields.io/hexpm/v/error_tracker.svg" alt="Latest release" /></a>
 <a title="View documentation" href="https://hexdocs.pm/error_tracker"><img src="https://img.shields.io/badge/hex.pm-docs-blue.svg" alt="View documentation" /></a>

-**An Elixir based built-in error tracking solution.** ErrorTracker captures errors in your application and stores them in the database.
+**An Elixir based built-in error tracking solution.**

+ErrorTracker captures errors in your application and stores them in the database.
 It also provides a web dashboard from where you can find, inspect and resolve captured errors.

+**Does it send notifications or integrate with issue trackers?**

+ErrorTrackers's goal is to track errors.
+Period.
+It provides a nice Telemetry integration that you can attach to and use to send notifications, open tickets in your issue tracker and whatnot.

+**Why another error tracker?**

+While there are multiple SaaS error trackers available, this is the only Elixir-native built-in error tracker that runs as part of your application.
+It gives you full control over where, how and what data is stored so it is always on your control and doesn't leave your system.\
+You can see a more detailed explanation [here](https://crbelaus.com/2024/07/31/built-in-elixir-error-reporting-tracking).

 <a href="guides/screenshots/error-dashboard.png">
   <img src="guides/screenshots/error-dashboard.png" alt="ErrorTracker web dashboard" width="400">